Ashwin-P23/Octocat-Tentacle/README.md

 # Octocat Tentacle
-We decided to create one of Mona's Octocat tentacle.
-This tentacle has a full 360 range of motion, using fibbinochi sequence and the logarthimic spiral as a reference to create the tentacle linkages to create a 16 link tentacle using a 4 string to motor system to have full motion control.
-Using the logarithimic spiral as a reference, allowing the tentacle to be able to crab small object, and have a full range of grabbing/wrapping.
+We decided to create one of Mona's Octocat tentacles.
+This tentacle boasts a full 360-degree range of motion, utilizing a fibbinochi sequence and logarithmic spiral as a reference to craft the tentacle linkages.
+It achieves this with a 16-link tentacle, controlled by a 4-string motor system, ensuring full motion control.
+Using the logarithmic spiral as a reference, allowing the tentacle to be able to grab small objects, and have a full range of grabbing/wrapping.

 ## Materials/Properties
 - 16 Main Tentacle Linkages